forta-network/starter-kits/chain-patrol-ts/README.md

-# ChainPatrol Blocked Assets Detector
+# ChainPatrol Scam Detector

 ## ℹ️ Description

-This bot supports the same scam detection (i.e. blocked assets) functionality as the [ChainPatrol API](https://chainpatrol.io/docs/external-api/overview).
-It queries the `getAssetList` and `getAssetDetails` methods of the API, once per day, to detect new assets that have been declared a scam and subsequently blocked.
+This bot supports the same scam detection functionality as the [ChainPatrol API](https://chainpatrol.io/docs/external-api/overview).
+It queries the `getAssetList` and `getAssetDetails` methods of the API, once per day, to detect new assets that have been declared a scam and subsequently given a status of `BLOCKED`.
 The bot then emits an alert containing information about said blocked assets.

 ## 🌐 Supported Chains